Desno365/Desno365.github.io/minecraft/desnoguns-mod/full-changelog/index.md

 ---

+**DesnoGuns Mod r021**
+{% highlight text %}
+- FIX: volume option not applied to miniguns
+- FIX: explosion too powerful due to changes in the latest versions of MCPE
+- UPDATE: smoother aiming animation
+{% endhighlight %}

 **DesnoGuns Mod r020**
 {% highlight text %}
 - UPDATE: full support for 1.0.0 (use the latest version of BlockLauncher)